 In a recently published paper "Case report: Resolution of malignant canine mast cell tumor using ketogenic metabolic therapy alone".
 Prof. Tom Seyfried of Boston University describes a dog with mast cell tumor.

-Mast cell tumors are common malignancy that is often treated with surgery alone or with a combination of surgery and chemotherapy depending on the grade of tumor.
-A 7-year old pitbull was diagnosed with a cutaneous mast cell tumor.
-The pet parent refused all standard of care treatments (surgery, chemotherapy, radiation therapy) because of potential side effects.
+Mast cell tumors are common malignancies that are often treated with surgery alone or with a combination of surgery and chemotherapy, depending on the grade of tumor.
+A 7-year-old pitbull was diagnosed with a cutaneous mast cell tumor.
+The pet parent did not pursue standard-of-care treatments (surgery, chemotherapy, radiation therapy) because of potential side effects.

-They switched the dog's diet to raw vegetable diet with cooked fish and lentils.
-The tumor continued to grow, "invading local tissues and reaching a size of about 4cm" .
-The patient's diet was switched to a calorie restricted raw ketogenic diet.
+They switched the dog's diet to raw vegetables with cooked fish and lentils.
+The tumor continued to grow, "invading local tissues and reaching a size of about 4cm."
+The patient's diet was switched to a calorie-restricted raw ketogenic diet.
 They used a calorie counter.

 According to the report, "the patient’s parent estimated that a 60 lb (27.3 kg), light-duty working dog should consume about 1,500 kilocalories (Kcal)/day.
 Consequently, a 40% restriction of this value was used to estimate a daily caloric intake for this patient of about 900 Kcal/day.
 The new diet was formulated to contain the following ingredients: 1.
 One organic raw chicken leg with bone (150 Kcal); 26 g fat: 36 g protein.
 2. One organic raw chicken egg (54 Kcal); 1.5 g fat: 6.0 g protein.
 3. One tablespoon (14.3 g) of pure coconut oil (120 calories); 14.3 g fat: 0 g protein.
 4. Three teaspoons (12.6 g) of grizzly pollock oil for dogs (120 calories); 12.6 g fat: 0 g protein.
 This carbohydrate-free dietary formulation produced about 444 Kcal/meal with a fat: protein ketogenic ratio of about 1.3:1 and was fed to the patient twice/day in the morning and in the evening at 12 h intervals."

 "The patient lost 2.5 kg during the course of the calorie restriction and maintained an attentive and active behavior.
-The patient passed away without pain on June 4, 2019 (age 15 years) from failure to thrive due to an enlarged heart with no evidence of mast cell tumor recurrence"
+The patient passed away eight years later on June 4, 2019 (age 15 years) from failure to thrive due to an enlarged heart with no evidence of mast cell tumor recurrence"

 This is an interesting case and may give hope to many pet parents.

-Are there any other reports of dogs who experienced unexpected cancer regression with the help of dietary intervention?
+Are there any other reports of dogs who experienced unexpected cancer regression or extended survival with the help of dietary intervention?

 KetoPet Sanctuary Program

-Several case studies were reported by KetoPet Sanctuary, a group that created a 53-acre sanctuary in Texas and adopted and cared for dogs with cancer to advance understanding of dietary intervention.
+KetoPet Sanctuary, a group that created a 53-acre sanctuary in Texas and adopted and cared for dogs with cancer, reported several case studies to advance understanding of dietary intervention.

 They investigated if a ketogenic diet combined with hyperbaric oxygen therapy and standard of care (e.g. surgery, chemotherapy) would reduce cancer burden and increase survival.